 Take some time to review a handful of the top company profiles that can be impacting your employer brand awareness below.
 We recommend considering LinkedIn, Glassdoor, Indeed and Facebook as a few important online profiles for your employer brand, among others.

-With an estimated 500 million users, LinkedIn is the ultimate source for companies to present their employer brands to the world.
+With an estimated 645 million self-reported users, LinkedIn is the ultimate source for companies to present their employer brands to the world.
 Make sure your LinkedIn Company Profile is optimized with fresh content, open job listings, reviews, and a clear employer brand message.
 Consider upgrading to an enhanced LinkedIn Company Profile for additional branding and customization capabilities, as well.

 As one of the world’s largest employer review sites, Glassdoor gives current and former employees a chance to share their experiences (anonymously), among other functionality.
 This is also a great platform for building a positive employer brand profile with effective branding, information about the recruitment process, open job listings, and encouraging candidates and employees to share their honest feedback.
 Like LinkedIn, you may want to consider upgrading to en enhanced Glassdoor Profile for added branding and customization capabilities.
 Not to mention, Glassdoor is also a good source for sponsored jobs through programmatic job advertising.